Renzo Montagna

-Renzo Montagna (Santa Giuletta, 13 March 1894 – Voghera, 6 July 1978) was an Italian Blackshirt general during World War II.
+Renzo Montagna (13 March 1894 – 6 July 1978) was an Italian Blackshirt, policeman and general during World War II.
 After the Armistice of Cassibile he joined the Italian Social Republic, becoming the last commander of the MVSN before its dissolution and later the last chief of the police of the Italian Social Republic.

 Biography

 After attending classical high school in Voghera, he attended a cadet officer course in 1914-1915, graduating as artillery second lieutenant and participating in the First World War in the bombardiers, fighting on the Asiago plateau, on the Karst Plateau and in Gorizia during 1916 and 1917; he was promoted to lieutenant and later to captain, commanding the 423rd Bombard Battery during the assault on Monte Tonale in May 1918 and the 13th Bombard Battery that entered Trento in early November, after the battle of Vittorio Veneto.
 During the war he was awarded two bronze medals for military valor.
 After being discharged in October 1920, he joined the Italian Fasces of Combat, founding a local section in his native Santa Giuletta and becoming a squadrista.
 After the establishment of the Fascist regime, on 1 February 1923 he joined the newly established Voluntary Militia for National Security, where he made a rapid career; in 1924 he commanded the 38th Blackshirt Legion of Asti, in 1927 the 3rd Blackshirt Legion "Subalpina" of Cuneo and in 1929 the 9th CCNN Legions Group.
 In 1935-1936, with the rank of console generale (equivalent to brigadier general), he participated in the conquest of Ethiopia in command of the 4th Blackshirt Battalions Group, capturing the Amba Alagi on 28 February 1936.